-The primary goal of the English Department at Urban is to develop our students’ appreciation for the joys and possibilities of literary expression.
-A central feature of our classes is the close reading and discussion of literature – a form of critical inquiry that supports and honors diverse points of view and varieties of interpretation.
-Our other primary task is writing, with a goal to develop not only the student’s competence – a facility with syntax and structure – but their voice as well.
-We want our students to leave Urban with a sense of themselves as thinkers and writers – thoughtful and reflective, not merely capable but eager in expressing both their critical and creative sensibilities in writing.
+The primary goal of the English curriculum is to develop appreciation for the joys and possibilities of literary expression.
+A central feature of our courses is the close reading and discussion of literature – a form of critical inquiry that supports and honors diverse points of view and varieties of interpretation.
+Our other primary task is writing, with the goal to develop not only the student’s competence, but their voice as well.
+Students leave Urban with a sense of themselves as thinkers and writers, thoughtful and reflective, and capable in expressing both their critical and creative sensibilities through their writing.

 Literature is also the province of culture, offering wonderfully wide-ranging and intimate means of exploring the human experience.
 Diversity and range are important to us, whether it's exploring the roots of human storytelling in Gilgamesh,or exploring American history and dialect in Their Eyes Were Watching God.
 In every case, we choose texts that warrant the sustained attention we give them, in classes designed to be rich, engaging and appropriately challenging.

 Though Urban English courses vary in theme and subject, all share common goals: students learn to read carefully, to question actively and to think clearly.
 The curriculum includes courses in the classics, in the literature of non-European cultures, and in modern fiction and essays.
 The classes required of 9th and 10th graders, The Journey and American Voices, include a blend of literary traditions and cultural experiences.
 Both 11th and 12 graders choose among electives.
 A total of four credits is required for graduation.